In This Post, We’ll Talk About Tips for Increasing Self-Esteem and Confidence

 Fear stems from a lack of control over something.
 You become afraid when you don’t feel in control.
 Fear melts away when you have a sense of control over something.

-The majority of the time, fear is fueled by emotions rather than rational reasoning.
-It is not possible to conquer it by denial or avoidance; instead, you must go closer to it.
-Bring your scariest fear to mind and ponder about it for a while.
+Fear is fueled by emotions rather than rational reasoning most of the time.
+It is not possible to conquer it by denial or avoidance; instead, you must approach it more closely.
+Bring your scariest fear to mind and ponder it for a while.

 Take it one step further and consider the worst-case situation that may occur.
 Finally, you’ll discover that it’s not as horrible as it appears, and you’ll be well on your way to conquering your phobias.